Book Review: Bone Lands by Pip Fioretti – first in an Outback Noir series and a cracking good story

 The Silence in Between is a brilliant debut, well-researched and gripping, offering a different view of the war as well as Berlin in 1961.
 Well recommended, it’s a five-star read from me.

-Book Review: The Red Shore by William Shore – an atmospheric new mystery series set on the Devon coast
+Book Review: The Red Shore by William Shaw – an atmospheric new mystery series set on the Devon coast

 William Shaw’s a well-regarded author of detective fiction; you may already have come across his Breen & Tozer, and Alexandra Cupidi series.
 In The Red Shore we meet London detective, Eden Driscoll, who gets a phone call out of the blue from Devon and Cornwall Police informing him that his sister is missing and her son taken into care.
 His understanding boss tells Eden to take as much time as he needs to sort things out.
 Eden thinks he’ll be back in a day or two, he’s working on an important case after all.